 The Board will mail you a renewal notice letter at the last known mailing address we have on file for you.
 The renewal notices are sent out the last Friday in October in the year you are due to renew.
 If you do not receive your notice, you may still renew your license without it.
-The notice simply provides instructions about how to renew your license and tells you if you have been randomly selected for CME audit (Your notice letter states, “CME Audit – YES”).
+The notice simply provides instructions about how to renew your license.

 Please follow the instructions on your notice letter to renew your license.

-The Online License Renewal is our web-based system that lets you log in, complete the renewal application using your web browser and pay online using our secure system.
+The Online License Renewal is our web-based system that lets you log in, complete the renewal application using your web browser, and pay online using our secure system.
 Once completed, your addresses are updated in our database immediately, and your online profile will reflect that your license has been renewed within seconds.
-Credentialers look at your online license profile on our website to check the status of your license, so it is very convenient to have this updated in real time when you use the Online License Renewal.
-When you renew by sending in a paper form, it may take staff up to 30 days to complete your license renewal.
+Credentialers look at your online license profile on our website to check the status of your license, so it is very convenient to have this updated in real-time when you use the Online License Renewal.

 As a D.O. licensed in Arizona, regardless of your training, specialty, board certification, or state in which you currently reside, CME per renewal cycle must include at least twenty-four (24) hours of Category 1-A activities sponsored by an AOA accredited sponsor.
 The remaining balance may consist of any category of CME, including CME activities sponsored by an accredited AMA or ACCME provider and certified by the accredited provider as AMA PRA Category 1 credit.